mikedilger/mosaic-spec/docs/core_tags.md

 Note that this is different from a [Notify Public Key](#notify-public-key) tag which indicates the record should be delivered to that person.
-Instead, this tag indicates that a `@name` for the person should be rendered when rendering the content.
+Instead, this tag indicates that a `@name` for the person SHOULD be rendered when rendering the content.

 ## Content Segment: Server Mention